-➤ We cannot complete any discussion of oral commentary without addressing the issue of time.
-We all know that lengthy student-teacher conferences are not possible with every student on every assignment, but oral commentary is essential for improving student learning.

-- In your table groups, brainstorm ways you might incorporate or adapt oral commentary in your classrooms.
-You have 10 minutes to brainstorm in your table groups, then we'll share ideas.
-[Allow 10 minutes, then ask groups to share.] - As teachers share, guide them to develop good creative methods that could be used within their classroom.
-Some suggestions that they may mention are pyramiding or training trainers conferencing with three to five students and then asking them to peer conference with others in the class.
-These ideas will be discussed later today when we discuss self-commentary and peer-commentary with an understanding that this must be done carefully and after a community of learners has been established within the classroom.
+- We can't complete any discussion of oral commentary without addressing the issue of time.
+We all know that lengthy student-teacher conferences are not possible with every student on every assignment, but oral commentary is essential for improving student learning. - In your table groups, brainstorm ways you might incorporate or adapt oral commentary in your classrooms.
+You have 5 minutes to brainstorm in your table groups, and then we'll share ideas.
+[Allow 5 minutes, and then ask groups to share.]